 Improper DFT is associated with both application and inspection.
 To measure the total DFT of a painting system is easy, but it is more difficult to measure the DFT of one of the previous layers.
 Sometimes it is necessary to measure the DFT of one specific coat.

 For example, the thickness of a zinc-rich epoxy primer is essential for a good performance in marine or offshore environments.
-The device that allows us to measure DFT is the Tooke painting inspector gauge.
+For painting inspectors, the device that allows us to measure DFT is the Tooke† Gage.
 Many published articles discuss the importance of meeting the DFT.1-4

 Common Practice

-A Tooke gauge is a destructive testing tool used to determine the overall thickness, or the individual layer thickness, of a dry paint or coating in accordance with ASTM D4138.
-The gauge works by making a small incision, about the width of a pencil, through the coating down to the substrate level.
-The V-shaped groove is then observed through a microscope on the gauge, where an adjustable scale is used to measure the thicknesses of the coating layers.5
+is a destructive testing tool used to determine the overall thickness, or the individual layer thickness, of a dry paint or coating in accordance with ASTM D4138.
+The product works by making a small incision, about the width of a pencil, through the coating down to the substrate level.
+The V-shaped groove is then observed through a microscope, where an adjustable scale is used to measure the thicknesses of the coating layers.5

-On the market, several companies produce Tooke gauges.
-It is assumed that the reader knows how to use the Tooke gauge.
-This study involved the use of a TQC Super PIG III† gauge.6
+On the market, several companies produce Tooke Gage products, and it is assumed that the reader knows how to use them.
+This study involved the use of a TQC Super PIG III†.6

 In order to determine the coating thickness on the graduation scale, measure and multiply with the D factor of the cutter, depending on the "µm" or "mil" scale.
 The D factor depends on the cutter number/cutter angle, as Table 1 shows.6